 The thing about obesity is that it’s nothing like smoking.

 I know.
 I know.
 It blows (pun intended) that we have to come up with new ways to fight the latest epidemic.
 I mean, learning from our war on cigarettes would make this so much easier.
-Key points: Tax it to death, ban it.
+Key lessons: Tax it to death, ban it.